jgoguen/ansible_playbooks/README.md

   packages installed.
 - `dhcpd`: This host will be a DHCP server.
 OpenBSD `dhcpd` is assumed.
 - `dns`: This host will be a DNS server.
 OpenBSD `unbound` is assumed.
+- `docker`: This host will run Docker containers using `docker-compose` and systemd units to start containers on boot.
 - `gw`: This host will be an Internet gateway.
 OpenBSD is assumed.
 This will also configure `rad` for SLAAC advertisement.
 - `mqttd`: This host will be a MQTT server.
 Mosquitto on OpenBSD is assumed.